 You can test your fireplace’s ability to be near the TV by measuring the wall temperature when the heater is being used.
 Tape a thermometer in the exact center where you want to mount the TV.
 Run the heater for several hours to get an accurate reading.
 If the temperature is under 100 degrees Fahrenheit, your TV is perfectly safe in that location.

 Heat is a significant concern when it comes to keeping your TV and other electronics safe.
 This is why an electric fireplace is such a good option for your home.
 There are very strict clearance issues when working with a gas fireplace that can limit your decorating options when placing the TV nearby.
 Clearance isn’t an issue when dealing with electric units.
 These fireplaces that use gas tend to heat up the surrounding wall while electric versions stay cool.
 Gas also produces a large quantity of heat that is vented out of the front of the fireplace.
 Even when the heater in an electric unit is being used, the actual heat is much less intense.
 Much of this holds true for a wood-burning fireplace as well.
 A wood fireplace also emits intense heat from all angles, causing the walls and anything nearby to heat up.
 You don’t want your TV mounted on these heated walls.

 Do electric fireplaces ruin TVs?
 In general, no, they don’t.
-However, you may be concerned if your fireplace is an older model or it is a cheaper wall mount that blows the heat from the top of the unit.
+However, you may be concerned if your fireplace is an older model or if it is a cheaper wall mount that blows the heat from the top of the unit.
 Modern, high-quality fireplaces emit heat safely from the front of the unit.
 Today’s fireplace manufacturers understand current needs when it comes to TVs and decorating.
 They avoid outdated methods that could jeopardize your electronics regarding TV placement.